What We Do

 - the Chaplain’s Closet at Landstuhl Regional Medical Center in Landstuhl, Germany

-- the Warrior Transition Brigade at Walter Reed National Military Medical Center Bethesda, Maryland
+- the Warrior Transition Brigade at Walter Reed National Military Medical Center Bethesda, Maryland, and

 Individual members and chapters are encouraged to support the men and women serving in uniform in any way appropriate.
 Activities could range from sending care packages to relatives of chapter members or supporting local Reserve/National Guard units and their families.

 By 1934, the National Society supported thirty-five approved schools and in 1940 during Continental Congress, it was resolved that as vacancies occurred, no new schools would be added.
 In 1960, the committee was renamed DAR School Committee.
-The committee now supports six schools, two DAR Schools and four DAR approved Schools.
+The committee now supports five schools, one DAR School and four DAR-approved Schools.

 The DAR Service for Veterans Committee serves America’s veterans.
 The committee provides a tangible way for DAR members to say “thank you” by acknowledging and recognizing veterans’ service, sacrifice, and commitment to the preservation of our nation’s freedom.
 Of special importance is the recognition of and appreciation for women veterans’ service.

-The Flag of the United States of America Committee Over 100 years ago this committee was established to promote a deep patriotic sense of respect for our flag.
-So in 1909 NSDAR presented this committee with these principle objectives: to keep the flag flying and to protect it continuously under all conditions, as well as to educate citizens regarding its correct usage.
+The Flag of the United States of America Committee.
+Over 100 years ago this committee was established to promote a deep patriotic sense of respect for our flag.
+In 1909, NSDAR presented this committee with these principle objectives: to keep the flag flying and to protect it continuously under all conditions, as well as to educate citizens regarding its correct usage.